11harini04/StockTick/README.md

 3. Data is queried and forecasted using the following models:
    1. Autoregressive integrated moving average (ARIMA)
    2. Long Short Term Memory (LSTM)
+4. Smoothing using Moving Average to identify trends in the stock.
+5. Risk analysis was done on the stock by finding the Sharpe ratio of the stock.